Downtown Kansas City: Redevelopment projects

-In recent years, Downtown Kansas City has been undergoing a massive "boom" in renovations and new construction.
+Downtown Kansas City has been undergoing a massive boom in renovations and new construction.
 Since 2000, the estimated cost of these projects has totaled over $5.5 billion.

 Power & Light District

-The Power & Light District, also known as the "Entertainment District", is a nine-block area to the immediate south of the Central Business District.
-Originally to be named "Kansas City Live", Cordish, Inc. of Baltimore, Maryland – which developed the area – decided to name the district after the historic art deco Power & Light Building.
+The Power & Light District, also known as the Entertainment District, is a nine-block area to the immediate south of the Central Business District.
+Originally to be named Kansas City Live, Cordish, Inc. of Baltimore, Maryland – which developed the area – decided to name the district after the historic art deco Power & Light Building.
 The present headquarters of the Kansas City Power & Light Company, a subsidiary of Great Plains Energy, is also on the district's northern side.
 Instead, a one-block area near the new H&R Block headquarters tower – devoted to live music venues – was named Kansas City Live!.

-The H&R Block building, which opened in the summer of 2006, has a prominent oval shape in its design, mixed with blue-green reflective glass, making for an architectural transition between the Central Business District's skyscrapers and the south loop's older buildings.
-This ties together a theme of new, glass-walled buildings in the area, also including the Sprint Center and the Kansas City Star printing press across I-670.
+The H&R Block building, which opened in mid-2006, has a prominent oval shape, mixed with blue-green reflective glass.
+This is among newer, glass-walled buildings, also including the Sprint Center and the Kansas City Star printing press across I-670.

-Cordish also will build four residential towers as part of the project, which include a 25-floor residential tower (One Light), lying to the immediate north of the H&R Block headquarters on a lot once occupied by the flagship store of the Jones Store Company.
+Cordish planned four residential towers as part of the project, which include a 25-floor residential tower (One Light), to the immediate north of the H&R Block headquarters on a lot once occupied by the flagship store of the Jones Store Company.
 Groundbreaking on the complex began in March 2006.
 As of 2023, One and Two Lights are complete, and Three Light is under construction.
 The Entertainment District practically shares a border with I-670.
 Enclosed between the residential towers and H&R Block's new building will be many shops and restaurants new to the Kansas City area.
-The new district has become a major attraction for residents and visitors to the Kansas City area, and has had a civic impact on Downtown similar to that experienced by other municipalities, such as Baltimore and San Antonio.
+The new district has become a major attraction for residents and visitors, and has had a civic impact on downtown similar to that experienced by other municipalities, such as Baltimore and San Antonio.